 - 7.4.4.
 Link to or communicate in any manner with any third party’s time sharing or other system, computer bureau, applications or telecommunication service or any other service, system or information distribution network, whereby the information, material or Services obtained from the eSpatial System can be accessed, used, stored or redistributed.

-The Customer acknowledges that the Services include the content and services of third parties including without limitation Microsoft Azure Maps and that the Customer’s use of all such third party content and services is subject to the Third Party Terms.
+The Customer acknowledges that the Services include the content and services of third parties including without limitation Microsoft Azure Maps and SSI, and that the Customer’s use of all such third party content and services is subject to the Third Party Terms.
 By entering into this Agreement and using the Services, the Customer confirms that it understands and accepts all relevant Third Party Terms.
 If the Customer at any time experiences any difficulty in obtaining a copy of or in linking to or understanding any of the relevant Third Party Terms, the Customer shall contact eSpatial’s Help Desk for assistance, the contact details for which are set out in Schedule 1 (Service Level Agreement).
 The Customer acknowledges that third party content and services may be withdrawn from the Services without notice in the event that eSpatial’s arrangements with relevant third parties are terminated.

 8. Fees and Charges

 Unless otherwise expressly stated on an Order Form, Customer will pay a Subscription Fee for a Paid Account annually in advance.
 Subscription Fees may be varied from time to time by eSpatial giving to the Customer at least 30 days’ prior written notice.
 Such variation shall take effect upon expiry of the notice period unless the Customer elects to terminate this Agreement in accordance with the provisions of Section 15.
 All Subscription Fees are non-refundable.
 Should there be a conflict between this Agreement and an Order Form, the terms outlined by the Order Form take precedence.